 All employees are given the opportunity to participate in a Group Pension Scheme.
-The pension opportunity offered to the majority of the UK Group workforce is 10% of base pay.
+The pension opportunity offered to the majority of the UK Group workforce was 10% of base pay during 2024.

 6.5.2 Variable performance related pay

 Annual bonuses